Teaching English to Speakers of Other Languages: Track 1

 - Summer (both sessions): April 15

 Additional Multi-Lingual Education Programs

 Fordham GSE’s TESOL program in Track 1 follows a supervised field and clinical experience model in the PreK-12 grade levels.
-It requires Field Experiences (115 hours) prior to Student Teaching, and Clinical Experiences (35 days at each placement – 560 hours) during Student Teaching.
+It requires Field Experiences (115 hours) prior to Student Teaching, and Clinical Experiences (35 days at an elementary school and 35 days at a middle school or high school – 560 hours) during Student Teaching.
 Students are guided through both sets of experiences by the program coordinator, student-teaching faculty, field specialists, and school site cooperating teacher.